 Sony TC-D5M overhaul and repair

-Initially I intended swapping the big control pcb between the units but once I saw the gazillion thin wires connecting tho both sides of the board (connectors are evil, only directly solder everything to the pcb!) my motivation vanished.
+Initially I intended swapping the big control pcb between the units but once I saw the gazillion thin wires going to both sides of the board (connectors are evil, only directly solder everything to the pcb!) my motivation vanished.
 Well, I guess a repair might be easier than swapping the pcb...

 All of the following is valid for every version of the recorder: The Sony TC-D5, the TC-D5M, the TC-D5pro and the TC-D5proII.